Physical Address

-in this article, we will learn about form validation in react functional component.
-We have seen about react forms in previous article, validation is the important part of the form.
+in this article, we will learn about form validation in react functional components.
+We have seen react forms in previous articles, validation is the important part of the form.
 If you’re familiar with HTML forms, then you might have done form validation.
-In react, it is pretty much different from HTML forms.
+React, is pretty much different from HTML forms.

-Validation is the process to check whether the given data is correct or not. if it is not correct, then inform user about it and restrict it with appropriate message.
+Validation is the process of checking whether the given data is correct or not. if it is not correct, then inform the user about it and restrict it with an appropriate message.
 It is quite similar to HTML form validation, but there is some difference as well here.

 import "./App.css";